xraypy/xraylarch/doc/xafs/feffpaths.rst

 The value for :math:`\sigma^2` in the EXAFS equation gets a lot of attention in the EXAFS literature, as it is often the only term used to account for thermal and static disorder in an ensemble of Paths that makes up a full EXAFS spectra.
-Borrowing from Feff, Larch provides two functions that use simple models to calculate :math:`\sigma^2` for a Path.
+Borrowing from Feff (see :cite:ts:`feff6_Rehr`, :cite:ts:`Sevillano` and :cite:ts:`RehrAlbers_RMP`) Larch provides two functions that use simple models to calculate :math:`\sigma^2` for a Path.
 Both functions, :func:`sigma2_eins` and :func:`sigma2_debye` take arguments of sample temperature, a characteristic temperature, and a FeffPath, and return a value of :math:`\sigma^2`.
 These are known to appy reasonably well to very simple systems (such as metals and solids with few atomic components), and less well to complex systems, including anything with